HanaDoubleU/predicting-diabetic-outcomes/README.md

-# project4-group9
+# predicting-diabetic-outcomes
-predicting health conditions
+We're predicting only diabetes with some models and analyzing them to determine which gives better results.